-Staff understood their duty to raise concerns and report incidents and near misses.
+• Staff understood their duty to raise concerns and report incidents and near misses.
 Leaders and managers supported them when they did so.
+We spoke with staff who were able to recall examples and discuss the learning from significant events.

 Are services safe?